Gmina Brok

-Gmina Brok is an urban-rural gmina (administrative district) in Ostrów Mazowiecka County, Masovian Voivodeship, in east-central Poland.
+Gmina Brok is an urban-rural gmina (administrative district) in Ostrów County, Masovian Voivodeship, in east-central Poland.
 Its seat is the town of Brok, which lies approximately 12 km south of Ostrów Mazowiecka and 79 km north-east of Warsaw.

 The gmina covers an area of 110.21 km2, and as of 2006 its total population is 2,843, of which the population of Brok is 1,859, and the population of the rural part of the gmina is 984.

 Villages

 Apart from the town of Brok, Gmina Brok contains the villages and settlements of Bojany, Laskowizna, Nowe Kaczkowo, Puzdrowizna and Stare Kaczkowo.

 Neighbouring gminas

 Gmina Brok is bordered by the gminas of Brańszczyk, Małkinia Górna, Ostrów Mazowiecka and Sadowne.